abhirock1998/mb-navigation/README.md

 - **isSimulationEnable** `boolean` We can test the navigation functionality during development by passing certain parameters.
 - **onError** `Function` This function is called when an error occurs.
 - **onEvent** `Function` usable for debugging
-- **onNavigationCancelled** `Function` This function is called when the user cancels navigation by either pressing the close icon on the bottom bar or from the Notification tray.
+- **onCancelled** `Function` This function is called when the user cancels navigation by either pressing the close icon on the bottom bar or from the Notification tray.
 - **onDestinationArrival** `Function` called once user arrived at final waypoint
 - **onLocationChange** `Function` This function is called every second and returns the current user location along with additional details.
 - **mute** `boolean` To mute navigation speech, a property can be set to true, with false being the default.
 - **navigationMode** `String` The mode can be used for different types of transportation, such as walking, cycling, or driving.
 The default mode is driving
 - **language** `String` A property can be used to change the navigation language, with `en` being the default.
 - **waypoints** `Waypoint` Dictionary of coordinate
+- **whiteList** use for making specific point as sopppage point and other waypoint type that not include in this arry will make as non stoppage point by default `[]`
+- **updateLocationDelay** `number` for add delay in location change update function
+- **onWaypointArrival** `Function` this function fire whenever user arrive at waypoint except `Destination` waypoint
+- **onDestinationArrival** `Function` this function fire only once when user arrived at ts `Destination` waypoint

 ```javascript
 Waypoint;